danielbrendel/hortusfox-web/README.md

 The project uses the [Pl@ntNet API](https://my.plantnet.org/) to identify plants.
 In order to use this feature you need to create an account and get your own API key.

+### Plant information

+The project uses the [Global Biodiversity Information Facility](https://techdocs.gbif.org/en/) in order to query plant data on various occasions.
+As of now you do not need to obtain an extra API key in order for this to work.

 ## Contributing

 Please view the [contribution guidelines](CONTRIBUTING.md) if you intend to contribute to this repository.